Updated: 5 days ago

 Hello everyone!
 Of course I'm not talking about bar stools.
 Part of my own Functional Medicine journey has been to investigate what is happening in my gut and fix it so my body can heal itself.
 We can talk about the gut in abstract terms of our microbiota, but how do you really know what’s going on in there?
 One of the labs that can be performed is called the GI-MAP.
 It gives a good picture of what is happening in your gut on a microscopic level.
 Imbalances that appear in the gut microbiota can be indicators of other chronic conditions.

 The GI-MAP looks for pathogens, like C. difficile, certain strains of E. coli, and other pathogenetic bacteria, as well as parasites or pathogenic viruses.
 The GI-MAP also checks for H. pylori, which is the usual suspect for stomach ulcers.
 Many carriers of H. pylori do not show symptoms, and it is estimated that 50% of the world’s population may have a colony of H. pylori residing in their gut.
 It’s better to take care of H. pylori before an ulcer appears.
+Traditional treatments include acid-blocking medications as well as antibiotics.
+Both of these can cause other disruptions of the microbiome.

 The lab test also checks for normal gut bacteria that is supposed to be there.
 If the normal flora is showing abnormalities, it may show up as constipation or diarrhea or inflammatory responses (including eczema/psoriatic-like rashes, joint pain, etc.).
 One of these guys is becoming a superstar of gut flora.
 It is called Akkermansia municiphila.
 There are many new studies about these bacteria because it has been shown to be low in patients who are obese or have metabolic disorder.
 However, higher levels of this bacteria are linked with better gut function, improved immune health, and better metabolic health.
 If the normal flora is low, or imbalanced, a good broad-spectrum pro-biotic may be beneficial.
 It is also recommended to increase vegetables (up to ¾ of your plate should be dedicated to the rainbow of veggies), decrease sugar and refined carbohydrates, eat/drink fermented foods (if tolerated), and consider pre-biotic supplements.